batureren/achievement-scavenger/README.md

 Download the latest installer from the [Releases](../../releases) page and run the `setup.exe`.
 The app will keep itself up to date automatically.

 **Requirements:**
-- Windows 10/11 (Steam status detection relies on the Windows registry)
+- Windows 10/11 or Linux/Steam Deck.
 - A [Steam Web API key](https://steamcommunity.com/dev/apikey), a PlayStation Network account (NPSSO token), an [OpenXBL](https://xbl.io) API key, and/or a RetroAchievements account, depending on which platforms you want to track.

 ---